Free EXMP Practice Questions: Real Estate and Mortgage Investments

 Topic: Real Estate and Mortgage Investments

-An exempt market dealing representative is reviewing a proposed real estate limited partnership before discussing it with a client.
-Which interpretation or action is best supported by the exhibit?
+An exempt market dealing representative is considering a private real estate limited partnership for a client.
+Which action is best supported by the exhibit?

 Best answer: D